spacetelescope/stak-notebooks/docs/source/stsdas.toolbox.tools.rst

 **Please review the** `Notes <#notes>`__ **section above before running any examples in this notebook**

-The base2dec and dec2base tasks transfrom strings to decimal integers, and decimal integers to other base strings.
+The base2dec and dec2base tasks transform strings to decimal integers, and decimal integers to other base strings.
 Python has various built ins for these conversion.
 The ``int()`` function can transform any base to integer, which can then be printed in decimal.
-For the reverse direction Python contains built in functionality to transfrom integers to octoal, hexidecimal, and binary.
+For the reverse direction Python contains built in functionality to transform integers to octal, hexidecimal, and binary.

 -  `oct